marilynyi/100-days-of-code-python/days-51-60/day-57/blog-capstone-pt-1/README.md

 # Day 57: Blog Capstone Project Part 1 - Templating

-Use one of the templates on [HTML5 UP](https://html5up.net/) to create a web-based name card.
+Use Jinja to implement URL building and templating for a simple blog site.

 ### Instructions